“Come on everybody let’s get…” – The Beastie Boys

 Last night I watched “The Beastie Boys Story” on AppleTV.
 I signed up for a free 7 day trial just for this very purpose.
 Whether I’ll continue with my subscription for $4.99 a month is questionable at this time.
 I already have too many streaming services – YouTube TV, Netflix, Amazon Prime, ESPN+, Disney, and Hulu.
 I don’t know that I have enough time in the day to justify all of those services already.
 But, I digress.

 “The Beastie Boys Story” was fantastic.
 I’ve been a fan of the Beasties since “Licensed to Ill” came out in 1987.
-Coming along at a perfect time as white kids everywhere were dipping their toes into the rap pool, I was one of those kids.
-My rap tape collection was growing with the likes of Run-DMC, LL Cool J, and Kool Moe Dee, and then here come these three crazy white guys from Brooklyn making me laugh with an album called “Licensed to Ill” (“what a dumb name!” – Joan Rivers after mistakenly calling the album Licensed to Kill and being corrected in one of the clips).
+Coming along at a perfect time as white suburban teens everywhere were dipping their toes into the rap pool, I was one of those kids.
+My rap tape collection was growing with the likes of Run-DMC, LL Cool J, and Kool Moe Dee, and then here come these three crazy rappers hailing from Brooklyn, calling themselves the Beastie Boys and all the while making me laugh with an album called “Licensed to Ill” (“what a dumb name!” – Joan Rivers after mistakenly calling the album Licensed to Kill and being corrected in one of the clips).

 I never saw them perform, nor will I ever after the passing of Adam “MCA” Yauch in 2012, but I learned so much and was as equally entertained by the remaining two members Mike D (Mike Diamond) and Adam “Ad-Rock” Horovitz.
 The live documentary produced by Spike Jonze featured the two on stage in Brooklyn, mics in hand, reliving the past through a combination of stories, pictures, music, and video.
 They spoke about their original girl drummer (Kate Schellenbach), who you can tell they felt bad about dismissing back in the day before they blew up.
 Of course they spoke frequently about Yauch, who created the band and was really the creative driving force behind the trio.
 I learned about their departure from Def Jam and Russell Simmons and Rick Rubin after the initial album and constant touring schedule, and their move to the west coast and the reinvention of their band over and over through the years.
 It’s all very interesting and worth watching if you like the Beastie Boys or just have an appreciation for who they were and what they accomplished in their 30+ year history together.